venkyg88/wdpr-validators-android/README.md

 }
 else
 {
-  //Card cvc is Invalid because of exceeding range or not number.
+  //Card cvc is Invalid because of exceeding range(3-4) or not number.
 }
 ```